astfalckl/dcbats/linear_regression/README.md

 # Make Figure

 This provides the workflow of a single end-to-end simulation that reproduces Figure~1.
+Run all commands in terminal from the current directory.

 ---